Section 11.2: Practice Specialty and Common Interest Group Operating Procedures

 III.
 Advisory Committee

 The Advisory Committee shall be a standing committee within the community.
 Practice specialty and common interest group advisory committees serve as the community leaders.
 They plan, organize and manage member benefits aligning with their respective value statement (found in Section I of this guideline).
-The required positions for the advisory committee are:
+Elected Administrators and Assistant Administrator will be members of the advisory committee, with the Administrator serving as chair.

 If an advisory committee member fails to perform their duties, the administrator of the community has the authority to remove the member from the position and find another member to fill the vacancy.